motschel123/Mac-Contact-Sync-Obsidian/README.md

 1. Install the plugin
 2. Create the specified ´Smart List´ in the your Contacts App (See [Creating a Smart List](#creating-a-smart-list))
+3. Disable 'Export photos in vcard' by going to the settings of your Contacts App.
-3. Configure the Plugin Settings:
+4. Configure the Plugin Settings:
    - Set the name of your created Smart List
    - Select a folder for the created Notes
    - Configure a custom template (See [Templates](#templates))